 Vesna Vuksanovic graduated in Physics at the University of Belgrade where she also completed a PhD in Biophysics.
 She has been a Royal Society Visiting Research Fellow at Lancaster University Department of Physics.
 She was appointed Research Fellow at Technical University of Berlin Institute of Theoretical Physics and at Bernstein Centre for Computational Neuroscience Berlin.

 I am interested in understanding human brain network organization from neuroimaging data in health and disease.
 My work builds on methods and concepts from physics and bioinformatics and applies them to fundamental problems in neuroscience.
-In particular, I am interested in the the interplay between network structure and function in both health and disease.
+In particular, I am interested in the interplay between network structure and function in both health and disease.

 Reference: NeuroImage 97, 1 (2014)